slyval/guidelines/SAP Commerce/Commerce Conventions.md

 #### Interfaces
 An interface defines a contract with the outside world.
 It defines all the publicly accessible methods that external dependents can interact with.
 Therefore:

-- An interface shall be created for all services, facades and data access objects when there are publicly accessible methods to be created.
+- An interface should be created for all services, facades and data access objects.
 The exception is only when a service is inheriting an existing implementation and not define new publicly accessible methods
 - When creating an interface, the name:

 	- Should convey intent and must not contain the any special prefixes or suffixes to indicate that it's an interface